 The best home office setup goes beyond the computer.
 You already know you need two monitors.
 You’ve figured out you need an ergonomic wireless mouse.
 You’ve got online file storage and security protocols out the wazoo.
-But as we hurtle further into the new year, you might be thinking, “Could my home office setup be better?
+But you might be thinking, “Could my home office setup be better?
 Could I create a space in which I thrive?
 Where the feng sui drives my productivity through the roof beams?
 A workspace wherein I discover joy?”

 Yes, Your Home Office Setup Can Inspire Joy